ksylvan/Zoom_OPM/README.md

 This is an AppleScript application built to run natively on macOS, making it compatible with most macOS versions spanning from the older releases to the latest.

-It has been tested on macOS Sonoma (14.1.2) on an Apple M2 MacBook Air, running Zoom version 5.16.10 (25689).
+It has been tested on macOS Sonoma (14.5) on an Apple M2 MacBook Air running Zoom Version: 5.17.11 (31580) and an Apple M3 MacBook Pro, running Zoom Workplace Version: 6.0.0 (33147).

 The backend component is a [FastAPI][fastapi] server written in Python3 that serves the "Zoom Meeting Tracker" frontend written with JavaScript.
 You can